PrafulKadam21/ai-supervisor-system/QUICKSTART.md

-# Quick Start Guide - 15 Minutes to Running System
+# Quick Start Guide - 10 Minutes to Running System

-This guide will get you from zero to a working system in about 15 minutes.
+Get from zero to a fully working AI supervisor system in about 10 minutes.

 ## ⚡ Super Quick Setup (5 minutes)